curityio/website-with-encrypted-id-tokens/README.md

 ## Overview

-A website application developed in Kotlin encrypts ID tokens using JSON Web Encryption (JWE).\
+A Kotlin Spring Boot website application receives ID tokens that are encrypted using JSON Web Encryption (JWE).\
-The [jose4j library](https://github.com/RbkGh/Jose4j) is used by the web client to perform decryption of the Nested JWT.
+The app then uses the [jose4j library](https://github.com/RbkGh/Jose4j) to perform decryption of a Nested JWT.

 ## Create Encryption Keys